-Central Avenue Dental is one of New York’s premier dental practices, with convenient locations in Financial District, Manhattan and Valley Stream, Queens.
+Central Avenue Dental is one of New York’s premier dental practices, with convenient locations in Tribeca Manhattan and Valley Stream, Queens.
 Our experienced dentists and staff are experts in advanced dentistry treatments, including sleep apnea oral appliances.
-Dr. Alevtina Edgar and Dr. Igor Ilyabayev are both certified in Obstructive Sleep Apnea treatment and also members of the American Dental Association and New York State Dental Association.
+Dr. Alevtina Edgar and Dr. Igor Ilyabayev are both certified in Obstructive Sleep Apnea treatment and members of the American Dental Association and New York State Dental Association.
 We always put your satisfaction first and have been recognized as a Patient’s Choice Winner on Opencare.
-Visit us today!
+Visit our sleep apnea dentists today!

 Estimates reveal that anywhere between 18 and 22 million people in the United States suffer from obstructive sleep apnea, or OSA.
-If you experience the symptoms of this disorder then you may have trouble feeling rested and ready for the day, even after what you assume was a full night’s rest.
+If you experience the symptoms of obstructive sleep apnea, then you may have trouble feeling rested and ready for the day, even after what you assume was a full night’s rest.

-Fortunately, we can identify the symptoms and recommend a comfortable and non-invasive treatment option.
+Fortunately, our sleep apnea dentists can identify the symptoms and recommend a comfortable, effective, and non-invasive sleep apnea treatment option.

 During sleep, the soft tissue in the back of the mouth and throat may become overly relaxed and collapse, obstructing airflow.
 The patient stops breathing as a result until the brain registers the lack of oxygen and wakes him/her up to begin breathing.

 Despite having no memory of waking up, patients often wake hundreds of times in a single night.
 In addition to the initial exhaustion, the long-term consequences of sleep apnea may include elevated blood pressure and an increased risk of heart attack, depression, and stroke.

 How Do I Know If I Need Sleep Apnea Treatment?